 Is the Boston Terrier the right dog for you?
-Well, if you’re looking for a lively, energetic and highly entertaining bundle of energy, then this may be perfect small dog breed for you.
+Well, if you’re looking for a lively, energetic and highly entertaining bundle of energy, then this may be the perfect small dog breed for you.

-They also are quite noisy in the sense that they have quite the sound dictionary because of their muzzle, which include: snorting, grunting, and snoring.
-However, if those simple flaws don’t bother you, then this could be the match made in heaven.
+They also are quite noisy in the sense that they have quite the sound dictionary because of their muzzle, which might include: snorting, grunting, and snoring.
+But they are not considered to be a yappy breed and when they bark, there is usually a very good reason for doing so.

 Other Topics on This Page...